 Eligibility: Must be a WMU student enrolled in at least one credit hour.

-Western View is the newest on-campus complex features housing for upperclassmen and graduate students.
+Western View is the newest on-campus housing complex for upperclassmen and graduate students.
 Capacity is limited, so interested students are encouraged to begin the application process early.

 Eligibility: Must be an upperclassman or graduate student enrolled in at least one credit hour.